MicrosoftDocs/win32/desktop-src/stormgmt/msft-replicationcapabilities.md

 Access type: Read-only
 </dt> </dl>

-An enumeration indicating what operations will be executed synchronously—without the creation of a job.
+An enumeration indicating what operations will be executed synchronously without the creation of a job.
 If an operation is included in both this and *SupportedAsynchronousActions* then the underlying implementation is indicating that it may or may not create a job.

 > [!Note]
 > The following methods are not supported asynchronously: